IHE/RAD.IMR/input/pagecontent/volume-1.md

 An actor from this profile (Column 1) shall implement all of the required transactions and/or content modules in this profile ***in addition to all*** of the requirements for the grouped actor (Column 3).

-In some cases, required groupings are defined as at least one of an enumerated set of possible actors; this is designated by merging column one into a single cell spanning multiple potential grouped actors.
-Notes are used to highlight this situation.

 Section 1:XX.5 describes some optional groupings that may be of interest for security considerations and Section 1:XX.6 describes some optional groupings in other related profiles.